KieronQuinn/DarQ/app/src/main/assets/faq.md

 **Please do not pester app developers to fix apps with force dark enabled.
 Force dark is a not normally meant as a user-facing tool, it is meant for developers.
 If enough developers complain to Google about users pestering for fixes with force dark enabled, it may be removed from a future release of Android, preventing DarQ from working at all.**

 ## Force Dark doesn't work at all on an app!
 Can you fix it?
 Sometimes an app launches too quickly for force dark to be applied.
 You may have luck closing and reopening the app, or opening and closing recent apps.
-Some apps, such as Google Opinion Rewards, have very basic layouts, and so load the initial page before force dark can be enabled, but any submenus have the dark theme applied.
-It may be possible to improve the detection and applying time in the future to provide a better experience for these apps, so please be patient and check back for future updates.

 ## Which apps look good when force dark is enabled?
-During testing; Snapchat, the Google Play Store and LinkedIn were found to be usable with force dark enabled.
-Plenty more will work too, it's up to you to experiment and see what works for you.
+During testing; LinkedIn, Facebook and Google Opinion Rewards were found to be usable with force dark enabled.
+Plenty more will work too, it's up to you to experiment and see what works.

 Please note that some of the above require the Xposed module to be enabled for them to work.